grey-ayrus/Cardiotoxicity_FYP-30-MIT-2025/README.md

 # Cardiotoxicity_FYP-30-MIT-2025

-## Transformer-Based Heart Sound Classification
+## LSTM-based Heart Sound Classification

-This repository contains a deep learning model for classifying heart sounds using a Transformer-based approach.
-The model extracts MFCC, Mel Spectrogram, and Chroma features from audio recordings and classifies them into multiple categories.
+This project implements an LSTM-based model for classifying heart sounds using MFCC and additional spectral features.
+The model is trained on audio data and aims to improve classification accuracy using advanced preprocessing and augmentation techniques.

 ## Features
 - Transformer-based model for heart sound classification.